-This is part II of our series on how to sue a Chinese company.
-This series of posts addresses what to do should you want to seek redress against a Chinese company that owes you money or has wronged you.
-It is based on an article I wrote for Bloomberg Law Reports [one week trial subscription required] and on an article I wrote for the Wall Street Journal, entitled,” Chinese Companies Court Disaster.”
-Please note that instead of using footnotes, this post use brackets, , instead.
+This is part 2 of our series on how to sue a Chinese company.
+This series of posts addresses what to do should do to seek redress against a Chinese company that owes you money or has wronged you.
+It is based on an article I wrote for Bloomberg Law and on an article I wrote for the Wall Street Journal, Chinese Companies Court Disaster.
+Please note that instead of using footnotes, this post uses brackets, , instead.

-Part I focused on how to effect service of process on a Chinese company pursuant to the Hague Convention and on the jurisdictional issues involved in suing a Chinese company.
-This part II focuses on how to conduct discovery against a Chinese company.
+The first post in this series focused on how to effect service of process on a Chinese company pursuant to the Hague Convention and on the jurisdictional issues involved in suing a Chinese company.
+This post focuses on how to conduct discovery against a Chinese company.

 Once a U.S. company succeeds in serving a Chinese company in a U.S. lawsuit, discovery can begin.
 Because the Chinese company is now party to a U.S. lawsuit, it is technically bound by normal discovery rules.
 However, discovery in China can be difficult.
 Apart from the restrictions placed on discovery by the Chinese government, Chinese companies are not accustomed to U.S.‐style discovery, and they often consider compliance to be optional.